tkerr/deep-cnn-embedded/README.md

 A personal research project to gain intuition into convolutional neural networks (CNNs) for time series data.

+(This repository is currently under construction - please check back for updates)

 ## 1. Introduction

 This project represents an experiment to determine the feasibility of using a deep convolutional network for detection and classification of time series data in an embedded system.
-There is lots of information and research available regarding the use of deep CNNs for applications like natural language processing (NLP) and image classification.
+There is a lot of information and research available regarding the use of deep CNNs for applications like natural language processing (NLP) and image classification.
 However, there is much less research available regarding the use of CNNs for time series data, such as that produced by accelerometers, biometric sensors, environmental sensors and the like.

-In this project, I use publicly available electrocardiogram (ECG) data from PhysioNet to train a large arrhythmia classification model, convert the model to a form that can run on an embedded system, test it with previously unseen data and measure its accuracy.
+In this project, I use publicly available electrocardiogram (ECG) data from PhysioNet to train a large arrhythmia classification model, convert the model to a form that can run on an embedded system, and test it with previously unseen data and measure its accuracy.
 I also apply transfer learning techniques using a different, smaller ECG data set to simulate tailoring the model for a specific target device's sensor data.

 I found that it is possible to detect atrial fibrillation (AFIB) with 99% accuracy in near real-time on a Raspberry Pi.